Confidence is Key

 Everyone gets nervous in interviews.
 Sweaty palms, light-headedness and rambling speech are natural reactions to being under pressure.
 However, none of these will help you have a great interview.

 Even though you can’t predict what you will be asked in the interview, you can practice responses to commonly asked questions.
-Have some responses prepared to help avoid the “ums and ahs” that can occur when your anxiety rises.
+Having some responses prepared will help avoid the “ums and ahs” that can occur when your anxiety rises.

 Determine what you will wear to the interview a few days in advance.
 A comfortable outfit is always better because it relaxes you.
 Get a good night’s rest and eat something healthy to nourish your brain.
 Avoid drinking coffee!
-You do not need caffeine because this could make you too chatty.
+You do not need caffeine because this will make you chattier.

 In the interview you will need to demonstrate an understanding of the job position, the company and the people you will be meeting.
 It is appropriate to view their LinkedIn profiles in advance.
 You can also research a company website and read employee blogs to ensure you feel as knowledgeable as possible.